-- 1. Park the machine on a level surface, disengage the blade control switch, stop the engine, and remove the key. - 2 Make sure the engine is stopped, level, and is cool so the oil has had time to drain into the sump - 3.
+1. Park the machine on a level surface, disengage the blade control switch, stop the engine, engage parking brake, and remove the key.

+- 2. Make sure the engine is stopped, level, and is cool so the oil has had time to drain into the sump. - 3.
 To keep dirt, grass clippings, etc., out of the engine, clean the area around the oil fill cap/dipstick before removing it. - 4.
-Pull and remove the oil fill cap/dipstick; wipe oil off.
-Reinsert the dipstick and push firmly into place (Figure 27).
+Stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position (Figure 28).